Dmartinlgc/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+${name} because its reaching into its parent for context
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+the function they both use to obtain value is the same but the value they receive my not be the same.
 c.
 What is the lexical scope of `newRoll`?
+function scoped

 ### Task 3 - Stretch Goals